Chapter 1: Sylvanna's Final Adventure

 A/N: With many thanks to juri for her feedback and support xox

-Things you should know for this part: Morrigan and Sylvanna's relationship is extremely complicated at this stage, to say the least.
-Despite her best intentions, Sylvanna ended up helping to raise Morrigan and Alistair's god!baby child, deep in the Arbor Wilds to the west of Ferelden.
-The three of them live alone in a cottage in the middle of the woods - child, apostate, and Warden.
+Things you should know for this part: Despite her intentions, Sylvanna ended up helping to raise Morrigan and Alistair's god!baby child, deep in the Arbor Wilds to the west of Ferelden.
+The three of them live alone in a cottage in the middle of the woods - child, apostate, and warden.

 (See the end of the chapter for more notes.)